-Celtics Notes: Kemba Walker Leading Celtics With Toughness, Free Throws
+NESN

-Ask anyone around the 2019-20 Boston Celtics, and they’ll tell you there’s a much different vibe than last season.
+Ask anyone around the 2019-20 Boston Celtics and they’ll tell you there’s a much different vibe than last season.

 After Wednesday’s comeback win over the Milwaukee Bucks, Kemba Walker harped on his team’s toughness and ability to stay the course when things go bad.
 Well, Walker’s teammates backed up that statement Friday night, taking down the New York Knicks in an ugly back-and-forth battle, culminating with a Jayson Tatum game-winner.

 Walker led the charge from the free throw line once again, collecting his second consecutive game with 14-plus trips to the charity stripe.
-Head coach Brad Stevens recognizes the importance of getting to line, calling it “huge” after the win, per The Athletic’s Jay King.
+Head coach Brad Stevens recognized the importance of getting to line, calling it “huge” after the win, per The Athletic’s Jay King.

 The point guard’s three straight 30-plus performances have helped Boston successfully turn things around and start fresh.
 But Stevens continued to reference the Walker’s toughness during his postgame press conference.